 - i.
 Check the pool water depth at each end of the pool; remember diving should not take place into water less than 1.35 metres under any circumstances.
-A water depth of 1.35m minimum is required, extending from 1.0m to at least 6.0m from the wall where the diving will take place. - ii.
-If the height of the pool edge is not more than 0.40 metres above the level of water, swimmers that have achieved the Preliminary Competitive Start Award/Swimming Teachers Association Competitive Starts & Turns Level 1 may dive from poolside.

-iii.
-If the height of the starting blocks is not more than 0.75 metres above the level of the water, swimmers that have achieved the Competitive Start Award /Swimming Teachers Association Competitive Starts & Turns Level 2 may dive off of the starting blocks.
+A water depth of 1.35m minimum is required, extending from 1.0m to at least 6.0m from the wall where the diving will take place. - If the height of the pool edge is not more than 0.40 metres above the level of water, and there is a minimum water depth of 1.50 metres, swimmers that have achieved the Preliminary Competitive Start Award/Swimming Teachers Association Competitive Starts & Turns Level 1 may dive from poolside/blocks. - iii.
+If the height of the starting blocks is not more than 0.75 metres above the level of the water, and there is a minimum water dept of 1.35 metres, swimmers that have achieved the Competitive Start Award /Swimming Teachers Association Competitive Starts & Turns Level 2 may dive off from poolside/blocks.